White Collar Criminal Defense

 - Corporate executives suspected of insider trading

-- Business executives who make false accounting entries
+- Business executives accused of making false accounting entries

-- Investment brokers who misrepresent financial products or have been accused of investment fraud
+- Investment brokers who allegedly misrepresent financial products

-- Investment club organizers who give investment advice or sell financial products without a securities license
+- Investment club organizers who give investment advice or sell securities without a license

 Solomon L. Wisenberg has achieved positive results for many clients who were under investigation for, or charged with, securities fraud.